guilhem-martin/go-guerrilla-wiki/About-Backends:-introduction,-configuring-and-extending.md

 ### What does a backend do?

-The job of a go-guerrilla backend is to save email.
+The main job of a go-guerrilla backend is to save email.
 Think of it as the middleware.

 The default go-guerrilla backend is called a "_Gateway_".
-The Gateway further abstracts the middleware layer by managing a set of independent workers.
-These workers can be started, shutdown, or new work can be sent to the workers via a channel.
+The Gateway manages a set of workers which run in their own goroutines.
+These workers can be started, shutdown, and new work can be distributed to the workers via a channel.
+The gateway is provides a common interface to these workers.

-How many workers to start ca be controlled by changing the backend's `save_workers_size` config option.
+The number of workers to start can be controlled by changing the backend's `save_workers_size` config option.

-### How does the default Gateway work?
+### Gateway internals

-The gateway receives new email envelopes from the server via the Process function.
+The Gateway receives new email envelopes from the server via the Process function.
 These envelopes are passed via the gateway's **saveMailChan** and picked up by an available _Worker_.
 The envelope is a value of `github.com/flashmob/go-guerrilla/envelope.Envelope` it's passed as a pointer.
 Users of the package don't need to be concerned with the saveMailChan details, only use the exposed Process function provided by the gateway, and it takes care of the rest.

+The Process function can perform different tasks, not only save email.
+The task is selected via the 2nd argument _task_.
+So far, there are two types of tasks: `TaskSaveMail` to save email, `TaskValidateRcpt` to validate the recipient of an envelope.

 ### What are Workers?

-Each _Worker_ is composed of individual _Processors_ and each Processor is called sequentially to process each envelope.
+Each _Worker_ can be composed of individual _Processors_ and each Processor is called sequentially to process each envelope.
 Think of it as production line in a factory.
 Each worker works on one envelope which they pick out from a conveyor belt (in this case, a channel).
-Each Processor defines a step the worker must do to complete their work and send a result back.
+Each Processor is a step the worker must do to complete their work and send a result back.
 The steps (Processors) that the worker must do can be controlled by changing the backend's `process_stack` config option.

-### How do workers work?
+### Workers internals

 These are structured using a Decorator pattern.
 See footnote [1].